 The extern will accompany Institute veterinarians on clinical rounds in facilities housing both rodents and large animals.
 Under their supervision, the extern will participate in diagnostic evaluations, post-operative care, quarantine procedures, colony health management, rodent surveillance, and necropsies for both rodent and non-rodent species.

 Externs attend weekly seminars focusing on lab animal medicine, weekly research seminars, biweekly slide rounds, and biweekly journal club meetings.
 Opportunities for hands-on experience in diagnostic lab and transgenic center are available.
 Externs may also attend seminars sponsored by the various institutions in Boston (e.g. MGH, Harvard, Broad Institute, Whitehead Institute for Biomedical Research).

-DCM staff of 174 includes 8 ACLAM boarded veterinarians, 1 ACVS boarded veterinary surgeon, 2 boarded veterinary pathologists, 4 PhD research scientists, 8 veterinary postdoctoral fellows, and numerous technical and support staff.
+DCM staff of 160 includes 9 ACLAM boarded veterinarians, 1 ACVS boarded veterinary surgeon, 1 boarded veterinary pathologist, 2 PhD research scientists, 10 veterinary postdoctoral fellows, and numerous technical and support staff.

-Externships can be scheduled throughout the year in blocks of 2-8 weeks.
+Externships can be scheduled throughout the year in blocks of 2-4 weeks.
 All externs are required to complete appropriate safety and IACUC training.
-Proof of a negative Tb test within the last year and positive measles titer are required.
-If you would like to apply, please send a letter of interest, CV, transcript, and two letters of support to Keith Kun (firstname.lastname@example.org).
+Proof of a negative TB test within the last year and positive measles titer are required.
+If you would like to apply, please send a letter of interest, CV, transcript, and two letters of support to email@example.com.